pinobatch/nrom-template/README.md

 ![Screenshot: a figure in a red vest and newsboy cap scooting on his hands and bottom on a ground of grass and dirt between two yellow crates](docs/screenshot.png)

-This is a minimal working program for the Nintendo Entertainment System using the NROM-128 board.
+This is a minimal working program for the Nintendo Entertainment System using the NROM-128  (nrom-template.nes) and NROM-256 (nrom-template256.nes) boards.

 Concepts illustrated: